- This event has passed.

-Cost is 60 euros + lift pass (50 euros for 6 days) + insurance (19.80 euros for 6 days).
+The registration fee ranges from 67 euros to 75 euros + lift pass (47 euros for 6 days) + insurance (19.80 euros for 6 days).

-Registration closes at midnight on the 09 July 2017, or when the event is full.
+Registration closes at midnight on the 02 July 2018, or when the event is full.

-Sunday 09 July MEGAVALANCHE, Mega Amateurs & Mega Affinity 2
+Sunday 08 July MEGAVALANCHE, Mega Amateurs & Mega Affinity 2